CumulusNetworks/cldemo-l3clos/README.md

 TASK [Gathering Facts] ******************************************************************************************************************************
 ```

-Once the anisble playbook finishes, ssh into server01.
+Once the anisble playbook finishes, ssh into *server01*.
 Ping all of the other servers that are in the network:
 * `ping 10.1.3.102`
 * `ping 10.2.4.103`
 * `ping 10.2.4.104`

-Traceroute to the other rack:
+Traceroute to a server in the other rack:
 * `traceroute 10.2.4.103`

 ```cumulus@server01:~$ traceroute 10.2.4.103